 Our Supportive care services bring an extra layer of care and support to individuals living with serious illness.
 We focus on relief of the symptoms and stress, helping you improve your quality of life.
-Our Palliative care services and Supportive Care is appropriate at any age and any stage of illness and can be provided along with curative treatment.
+Our Supportive care services are appropriate at any age and any stage of illness and can be provided along with other treatments and therapies.
 Care is delivered in the comfort of your home or wherever you may call home including nursing homes, retirement communities and assisted livings.

 Our services are billed like a physician office visit.
 They are paid for by Medicare, Medicaid and most private insurances.

 Supportive Care Specialists

 What Can I Expect?

 You can expect relief from symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, anxiety, depression, weakness, difficulty sleeping.
 Supportive care staff helps you better understand your condition and your options for treatment.
 They will discuss the benefits and burdens of treatments and support your decisions.
-You can expect an extra layer of support to help you live the best possible life.
 It helps you better understand your condition and your choices for medical care.
-In short, you can expect the best possible life.
+In short, can expect an extra layer of support to help you live the best possible life.

 How Do I Get Supportive Care?

 You just have to ask for it!
 If you would like to learn more about how our Supportive Care services can help you or a loved one call us at 888-502-4646, we are happy to answer any questions you may have.
 You can also talk to your doctor or nurse if you think supportive care is right for you or a loved one.
 Palladium care is there for you and your family every step of the way.
 Call us today to get the extra help you need.
 If you need us.
 Then we’ll be there.

 What is the difference between hospice and supportive care?